Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Penalty & Fine Schedule

-Drone surveillance of persons, property, or farms without consent (first violation)
+Drone surveillance of persons, property, farms, or agricultural operations without consent (NMSA Chapter 30, Article 45, first violation)

 ClassificationPetty Misdemeanor